-- The audit procedures necessary to obtain sufficient appropriate audit evidence regarding opening balances.11 - Other procedures required by the firm's system of quality control for initial audit engagements (for example, the firm's system of quality control may require the involvement of another partner or senior individual to review the overall audit strategy prior to commencing significant audit procedures or to review reports prior to their issuance).
+- Unless prohibited by law or regulation, arrangements to be made with the predecessor auditor, for example, to review the predecessor auditor's working papers. - Any major issues (including the application of accounting principles or of auditing and reporting standards) discussed with management in connection with the initial selection as auditor, the communication of these matters to those charged with governance and how these matters affect the overall audit strategy and audit plan. - The audit procedures necessary to obtain sufficient appropriate audit evidence regarding opening balances.12 - Other procedures required by the firm's system of quality control for initial audit engagements (for example, the firm's system of quality control may require the involvement of another partner or senior individual to review the overall audit strategy prior to commencing significant audit procedures or to review reports prior to their issuance).

-11 ISA (UK) 510 (Revised June 2016), Initial Audit Engagements-Opening Balances.
+12 ISA (UK) 510 (Revised June 2016), Initial Audit Engagements-Opening Balances.